luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/azure-stack-create-service-principals.md

     # Creating a PSSession to the ERCS PrivilegedEndpoint
     $session = New-PSSession -ComputerName <ERCS IP> -ConfigurationName PrivilegedEndpoint -Credential $creds

     # This produces a self signed cert for testing purposes.
-It is prefered to use a managed certificate for this.
+It is preferred to use a managed certificate for this.
     $cert = New-SelfSignedCertificate -CertStoreLocation "cert:\CurrentUser\My" -Subject "CN=<yourappname>" -KeySpec KeyExchange

     $ServicePrincipal = Invoke-Command -Session $session -ScriptBlock { New-GraphApplication -Name '<yourappname>' -ClientCertificates $using:cert}